RohitGupta1237/voicetovisual/README.md

 ##How to run ?

-Azure link:

-If azure link does not work due to some issues, follow te steps mentioned below

-1. Downlaod python 3.7.3 or above
+1. Downlaod python 3.7
-2. Open project in vscode and
+2. Open project in pycharm/vscode and execute the following commands

+To install the requirements of the project

+pip install -r requirements.txt

+To run,

+python3 speech.py